Roof Water Damage: Prevention Tips

 Most roof leaks are preventable—and many can be spotted easily with a quick inspection.
-Here are a few steps you can take today to keep your roof in the best shape possible.
+Here are a few steps you can take to prevent roof water damage and keep your roof in the best shape possible.

 Replace Missing Shingles Immediately

 Your roof has shingles for a reason.
-Cracked, bent, and missing shingles all provide an opportunity for leaks.
+Cracked, bent, and missing shingles all provide an opportunity for leaks and roof water damage.
 You might see this manifested as shingle debris in your yard, driveway, or downspout splash blocks.
 Or you might notice off-colored patches on your roof.

 If you know a little bit about home repair and feel comfortable walking on your roof, you should be able to repair a missing shingle by yourself.
 A cracked shingle can be repaired using a little bit of roof sealant squeezed into the opening.
 However, if part of the shingle is missing, you’ll need to use a hammer to remove the nails, and then a pry bar to pull up the shingle itself.
 Then take a utility knife and cut the shingle free.
 Slip the new shingle into place, and the nail it down with four fasteners.
 Sounds too complicated?
 A roofing professional will be happy to make the repair for you.